lauren4c/list-maker/README.md

 # List-Maker

-I was tasked with creating a a shared, real-time grocery list app over a span of seven days as the culmination of my Web Development certification with [Bloc](http://www.bloc.io).
+I was tasked with creating a shared, real-time grocery list app over a span of seven days as the culmination of my Web Development certification with [Bloc](http://www.bloc.io).
 The project was fairly open-ended, but there were minimum requirements:

 ```
 App functionality: